trepo/trepo-js/packages/trepo-server/README.md

 # Usage

-`trepo-server` will start trepo running on port 8080.
-To use an alternative port set `PORT` before running.
+`trepo-server` will start a Trepo server running on port 8985.
+To use an alternative port set the env variable `PORT` before running.